1. Use national online networks for find job openings, but also read state and local district websites.

 12. Do your homework before an interview.
 Have a question ready for the employer that shows you know their district.
 Asking about induction and professional development is always a good idea.
 Don’t ask about anything that is already posted on their website, and salary and benefits are usually posted.

 13. Do some follow-up.
 Write thank you emails or send a note to those who interview you.
 Reiterate your interest in the position with something specific that you will bring to the position when hired.

-14. Keep good records of where you have applied, and what paperwork has been submitted to each potential employer.
+14. Keep good records of where you have applied, and what paperwork/online applications have been submitted to each potential employer.

 15. Consider job searching to be your job right now.
 You should make a schedule for job searching, sending out resumes and preparing for interviews.